yonatankarp/rabbit-hole/README.md

 }
 ```

-4. The library will configure all required beans for you by adding the `@SpringBootApplication` or
+4. The library configures all required beans for you by adding the `@SpringBootApplication` or
-   `@SpringBootApplication` to your application as shown bellow.
+   `@SpringBootApplication` to your application as shown below.
 ```java
 @SpringBootApplication
 public class DemoApplication {